ENGL 111 & 070: English Composition I with Workshop

 Grammar Quiz, Karen Gaffney (.doc)

-NEW Library information literacy session worksheet for ECI and ECIW, revised October 2013 (.docx).
+Library information literacy session worksheet for ECI and ECIW, revised October 2013 (.docx).
 This is the worksheet that students in all sections of ECI and ECIW are given at the library information literacy session.

 How to Write Summaries of Research Sources, Mary Saraco (.docx)